kctoft/kctoft/README.md

 - ⚡ Fun fact: I can read/write/speak ✨conversational Japanese✨

 #### Image credits:
-- Header: <a href="https://www.pinterest.com/pin/658932989208142553/" title="pastel clouds">Pastel Clouds</a>
+- Banner: Art AI rendered using Midjourney <a href="https://midjourney.com/" title="ProfilePic">Profile Pic</a>
-- Cat: <a href="https://www.flaticon.com/free-icons/cute" title="cute icons">Cute icons created by Stellalunart - Flaticon</a>
+- Banner template: Canva <a href="https://www.canva.com/p/templates/EAFdMrMy2PQ-black-and-white-creative-profile-information-linkedin-article-cover-image/">black-and-white-creative-profile</a>

 <!--
 **kctoft/kctoft** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.